 A) A de minimis PWO and who uses less than 2 acre-feet per year for domestic purposes will not need to let anyone on their land for testing or monitoring.
 However, we encourage PWOs to grant the county access to do occasional well sounding so that the SMGWA can obtain as much groundwater information as possible.
 The more data we have, the more accurate our modeling outcomes will be.

-Q) Who does the Santa Margarita Ground Water Agency Private Well Owner representatives serve?
+Q) Who do the Santa Margarita Groundwater Agency Private Well Owner representatives serve?

 A) Individual, small water systems (5 or more connections on a single well or water system), agriculture, and commercial/industrial use not reporting to any water agency.
 Anyone with a groundwater well that they operate independently of any water agency.

 Q) How is the GSP development being funded?

 The 3-member agencies are dividing the costs to pay for the writing of the sustainability plan.
 Additionally, the effort received a 1-million-dollar matching grant toward creating a plan.